diggooddodg/Vehicle-thefts-data-analysis/README.md

 # Vehicle-thefts-data-analysis
 An analysis of NZ vehicle thefts for the 6 month period ending April 6th 2021.
-Data was made up of three tables;
+Data was made up of three tables:
 * "stolen vehicles" fact data containing the details of each theft
 * "make details" dimension data containing manufacturer and luxury/standard flag
 * "locations" dimension data with region and population data.

 Data was downloaded from Maven Analytics.
 ## Data preparation and cleansing in Excel
-* Created a calendar lookup table for use in Power Bi
+* Created a calendar lookup table for use in Power BI
 * The following cleaning steps were performed on the stolen vehicles table using MS Excel:
   * Removed rows with null primary key, vehicle type and make id
   * Null vehicle descriptions changed to "Unknown"